amsaren/course_materials/Containers_in_HPC_2025/Slides/Buiding_container_images.md

 # %setup

 - Commands to be run `in the host` after the base container is running
-- Care should be taken as these command are run with root rights
+- Care should be taken especially if building as root as these commands will also be run with root rights
   - Check especially if you got the definition file from the net
 - Rarely needed and should be avoided